-Total investment in HIV biomedical prevention R&D in 2019 remained mostly unchanged from the previous year at US$1.14 billion.
-This reverses the upward swing observed in 2018 and continues the post-2012 trend of either declining or flat funding.
+Total investment in HIV biomedical prevention R&D in 2020 decreased from the previous year by US$54 million.
+This is the second consecutive year that HIV prevention R&D observed a decline in funding, and it continues the post-2012 trend of either declining or flat funding.
 Investment levels varied by prevention technology.
-Funding increased for preventive HIV vaccines, pre-exposure prophylaxis (PrEP) and female condoms; investment in all other evaluated technology categories declined from the previous year.
-For a detailed breakdown of the investment by technology category, please see this section.
+Funding decreased for preventive HIV vaccines, pre-exposure prophylaxis (PrEP) and voluntary medical male circumcision (VMMC), while funding increased for microbicides investment and treatment as prevention (TasP).
+For a detailed breakdown of investments by technology category, please see this section.

 What are the historic and current trends for investment in HIV prevention R&D?